NAUMathStat/seminars/colloquium.md

 ### Tuesday 3/5 at 4:00-4:50
 **Speaker:** Jeffrey Hovermill
-**Title:** STEM Partnerships
+**Title:** STEM Education Partnerships

 **Abstract:**
 School/University Partnerships allow for a bidirectional flow of information, cooperation, and support.
-This talk will describe several NAU STEM Partnerships including the goals, structure, and impact of these various initiatives.
+This talk will describe several NAU STEM Education Partnerships including the goals, structure, and impact of these various initiatives.

 <hr>